Gorillaism/Home-Automation-System/README.md

 ## Door contact:
-There would be a magnetic connection on the door and the doorway

-Q = A AND B
+There would be a magnetic connection on the door and the doorway Q = A AND B
+## Alarm
+The Alarm system would work in conjuction with the door contact if turned on Q = (A AND B) AND C

 ## Temperature sensor:
 The sensor sends the tempurature data every minute.
 After every 1 hour, the sverage and deviation is calculated. <br />